-After the grant review committee has met and the scores have been finalized, Minnesota Housing staff may incorporate the scores into final funding recommendations that may also be based on geographic distribution, services to special populations and past performance.
+After the grant review committee has met and the scores have been finalized, Minnesota Housing staff may incorporate the scores into final funding recommendations that may also be based on geographic distribution and services to special populations.

-Final funding amounts will be dependent on the amount requested, the number of applicants, need within service area, and the amount available to distribute within the Twin Cities metropolitan area or Greater Minnesota.
-Applicants with a score of 50 or less might not receive funding or might receive conditional funding based on a requirement to receive technical assistance.
+Final funding amounts will be dependent on the amount requested, the number of applicants, and the amount available to distribute within the Twin Cities metropolitan area and Greater Minnesota.
+Applicants with scores below 50 points may not be funded or may be given conditional funding and be required to receive technical assistance.
+Staff will utilize factors such as organizational and advisory committee capacity, prior scores on applications, and discussions with the applicant to make this determination.
 Decisions are at Minnesota Housing's sole discretion and are not subject to appeal.